 - Data has to transfer across an additional layer before it reaches the data mart unless it is only an output of the ETL process.

 - There’s no programmed error control or retrieval mechanism in traditional ETL processes.

 - For better scalability, the DWH ELT process uses an RDBMS engine.

 - There’s better performance and data safety as it operates with high-end data devices like Hadoop cluster, cloud, or data appliances.

-- As compared to ETL, ELT needs lesser time and resources as the data is transformed and loaded in parallel.
+- When comparing ETL vs ELT, the latter needs less time and resources as the data is transformed and loaded in parallel.
 The data size can also be enormous.

 - Given that source and target data are in the same database in ELT, it retains all data in the RDBMS permanently.